 Groce can arrange for national and international transfers, prearrangements, and cremations, as well as traditional funerals which can be held either in our chapel, at the cemetery, or one's home church.

 A Message to our Friends & Neighbors

-We are humbled to be validated and honored again by the Citizen-Times readers as their choice for "The Best Funeral Home in Western North Carolina" for four consecutive years.
+We are humbled to be validated and honored again by the Mountain Xpress readers as their choice for "The Best Funeral Home in Western North Carolina" for five consecutive years.
 It is our pleasure to serve you.